chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 Contributions can be raw data (tilt series and movie frames) + resulting tomograms, a new tomogram for existing raw data in the Portal generated using a different algorithm, and/or annotations of existing tomograms.
 We encourage all contributions, including those which may be of lower quality than existing datasets on the Portal, as these datasets are useful for developing better annotation and data processing algorithms.

 We will work with you to upload the data to the Portal.
-Please fill out [this contribution form](https://airtable.com/apppmytRJXoXYTO9w/shr5UxgeQcUTSGyiY?prefill_Event=Contribution+from+portal&hide_Event=true), which is also found through the `Tell Us More` button on the bottom of Portal homepage.
+Please fill out [this contribution form](https://airtable.com/apppmytRJXoXYTO9w/shr5UxgeQcUTSGyiY?prefill_Event=Contribution+from+portal&hide_Event=true), which is also found through the `Tell Us More` button on the bottom of the Portal homepage.
 We will then reach out to you to start the process of uploading your data.
 We have a ~6 month release cycle, so please allow time for the data to become available through the portal.

 In the future, we plan to implement a self-upload process so that users can add their data to the Portal on their own.